 Cons – can be too warm on sunny resort days with midweight puffy layer, hood is difficult with a helmet, doesn’t pack down as small as a technical shell if going backcountry and hiking.

 Do we recommend?

 One final thing I would say is that I do not know if I’d get it in orange again.
-It’s bright on the slopes to be sure, but I definitely do not wear it around town (Denver) regularly.
+It’s bright on the slopes to be sure, but I definitely do not wear it around town (Denver) as regularly as I might otherwise.
 I tend to use my Ventrix for those times.